Magazine or Newspaper Article (continued)

 As the international community dithers over Darfur, private military companies say they've got what it takes to stop the carnage, if only someone would hire them.

-An audio recording from April 7, 2014, when Susan Akram, Director, International Human Rights Clinical Program, Boston University School of Law, presented her research on the legal issues that are creating barriers to relief and protection for refugees fleeing Syria, alongside Boston University graduate students Aaron Lang, Sarah Bidinger and Danielle Hites who gave country-specific presentations on Egypt, Turkey, Jordan and Lebanon, respectively.
+An audio recording and report from Susan Akram, Director, International Human Rights Clinical Program, Boston University School of Law.
+Professor Akram presented her research on the legal issues that are creating barriers to relief and protection for refugees fleeing Syria at MEI on April 7, 2014.
+Along with Boston University graduate students Aaron Lang, Sarah Bidinger and Danielle Hites, Professor Akram recently published the full report of the research project, which is available to download here.

 December 11, 2013